mzattera/bfbasic/README.md

     -?
 Display usage information
 ```

-The .zip file contains also batch and shell files for Windows an Unix to execute the compiler directly:
+The .zip file contains also batch and shell files for Windows an Unix to execute the compiler directly with:

 ```
 bfbasic [-c] [-d[d[d]]] [-O#] [-t] [-w [#]] FILE[.bas] [[-o] FILE] [-?]